AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/control-panel-overview.md

 team: PM
 ---

-# [!UICONTROL Control Panel] {#control-panel}
+# [!UICONTROL Control Panel]

 >[!NOTE]
 >
 >The terms ‘[!UICONTROL whitelist]’ and ‘[!UICONTROL blacklist]’ have been replaced by ‘[!UICONTROL allow list]’ and ‘[!UICONTROL block list]’in the Adobe Campaign documentation.
-Some occurrences of these terms may still exist in the product UI, option names, internal code, as well as the tutorial videos.
+>Some occurrences of these terms may still exist in the product UI, option names, internal code, as well as the tutorial videos.
 They will be replaced in upcoming Control Panel releases.

 The [!UICONTROL Control Panel] allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance or [!UICONTROL allow list] IP addresses.